okezieobi/okezieobi/README.md

 - 👯 I’m looking to collaborate on projects using ReactJS, ExpressJS, MongoDB, PostgreSQL
 - 🤔 I’m looking for help with securing a fullstack or backend or frontend gig
 - 💬 Ask me about anything javascript
-- 📫 How to reach me: obiedereokezie@gmail.com
+- 📫 How to reach me ? tweet at me
 - 😄 Pronouns: Him/His
 - ⚡ Fun fact: none for now ...
 I think